Rorke-Melville/Rhythmic-Realm/README.md

 # Rhythmic Realm

 Welcome to **Rhythmic Realm**, a funky, neon-soaked web app I whipped up just for kicks!
 This site’s all about diving into the world of electronic beats with a slick, synthwave-inspired vibe.
 Think glowing reds (#ff0000), deep purples (#620075), and a dash of retro-futuristic flair.
+It is not mobile responsive just yet so please view on a PC or laptop.

 ## What It Does